XaloraAI/Xalora-sdk/README.md

 console.log(params.parameters.prompt)

-// Step 2: Call `images.generate` API to generate with the same or modified parameters const imageResult = await heurist.images.generate({
+// Step 2: Call `images.generate` API to generate with the same or modified parameters const imageResult = await Xalora.images.generate({
   ...params.parameters
   // You may change some fields
 })